sammychinedu2ky/MySocials/README.md

     ```

 - Also feel free to contribute to it and use as you like.
+- Executing the code without any option would copy all the available data into your clipboard.

 To install this as tool on your machine execute the command below
 ```